izivkov/CasioGShockSmartSync/README.md

 # Casio G-Shock Smart Sync

 I think we can do better than the official Casio Connected App!
-This provide the following extra features:
+This app provides the following extra features:

 1. Sets watch's reminders from Google Calendar
 2. Automatically sets correct timezone when setting time while travelling.
 No need to switch between Word Time and Home time